 “Let the children come to me, and do not prevent them; for the Kingdom of heaven belongs to such as these” (Mt 19:14).

-Children, paidia in Greek, especially so.
+Children, paidia in Greek, were especially considered so.
 Paidia could represent a child from infancy to twelve years of age.
-In ancient Palestine, children were particularly vulnerable, had no status and were completely dependent on their family for survival.
+In ancient Palestine, children were particularly vulnerable, had no status and were completely dependent on their families for survival.
 Luke goes even further than Mark and Matthew by using, brephē, meaning infant, to describe the children.
 It is to these children and infants that Jesus states the Kingdom of heaven belongs.

 Photo: A stained glass image of Jesus with children at Our Lady of the Angels Cathedral, Los Angeles, CA.